 - Keep it clean with daily showering or a rinse

-- Posterior fourchette fissures (the fork in the bottom of the vaginal entrance) can start to branch into the realm of the Deep and Nasty Tear which you may need to treat differently
+- Posterior fourchette fissures (the fork in the bottom of the vaginal entrance) can start to branch into the realm of the Deep and Nasty Tear which you need to seek advice for and treat differently

 Additionally, sex should not leave you with wounds, so be gentle, communicate with your partner about what feels good and what doesn’t (even if it’s awkward – practice makes it less so), and make use of a good-quality lubricant.

 If you are getting sex wounds, perhaps it’s time to revisit Sex 101 or seek treatments for any medical condition (like lichenoid conditions) that may be causing skin to easily split.

-Damage caused by tampons
+Vaginal tear caused by tampons

-During your period, heavy or incorrect use of tampons can cause splits in the entrance to your vagina.
-This usually occurs when changing a tampon when the previous one isn’t completely full (still a bit dry), then putting another one in straight away.
+This type of sore usually occurs when changing a tampon when the previous one isn’t completely full (still a bit dry), then putting another one in straight away.

-These vaginal fissures should resolve quickly once your period is over, but it is important to learn how to correctly insert a tampon.
+Vaginal fissures should resolve quickly once your period is over, but it is important to learn how to correctly insert a tampon.
 Tampons are not supposed to cause damage.

 What a health professional can do for your cuts and tears

-The medical way of dealing with vaginal cuts and tears – outside of those that require surgical or other serious medical intervention – is, like naturopathy, to let them heal by themselves.
+The medical way of dealing with vaginal cuts and tears – outside of those that require surgical or other medical intervention – is, like naturopathy, to let them heal by themselves.